Winand/pandoc-env-reader/README.md

     pandoc/minimal:3.7 input.md --from=reader-env-vars.lua --output output.docx
 ```

-It also support some of Bash paramenter expansion features:
+It also supports a subset of the Bash parameter expansion features:
 - default value: `{{UNSET:-default val}}`
 - if defined: `{{defined:+value}}`
 - substring: `{{name:3:5}}`